The Best Poetry Anthology - Tips to Help You Choose

 And you'll find a special section on Christmas poetry book anthologies.

-Reading different types of poetry can be a life changer.
+But, reading different types of poetry can be a life changer.
 Opening up a new book of never seen before verse is a bit like starting a new journey - you're never quite sure what you'll find or where you'll end up.

-Then felt I like some watcher of the skies/when a new planet swims into his ken;
+Then felt I like some watcher of the skies / when a new planet swims into his ken;

 That's what John Keats wrote on first looking into Chapman's Homer.
 Keats was very young when he penned those lines but summed up beautifully the idea of experiencing new and broader horizons by looking into new material in a book.